FAQs for potential BSN applicants

 I took a year of foreign language in high school and a quarter of it in college.
 Does that count?

 No. You must take two years of the same foreign language in high school or a college-level 102 course (e.g. Spanish 102).

 When does a statistics course need to be completed?
 Is it offered at UW Tacoma?

 Full-time students need to finish stats before the beginning of Autumn Quarter (see approved course list).
-Part-time students have until Spring Quarter of their first year.
-UW Tacoma offers statistics, but it is fine to take it at a community college, instead.
+Part-time students must complete statistics before Winter Quarter of their first year.
+UW Tacoma offers statistics but it is fine to take it at a community college instead.

 Is any basic statistics course acceptable?